damonholzborn/Quaxtrip/README.md

 1. Both you and your partner launch **QuaxTrip Duet.maxpat**.
 2. If this is the first time you’ve launched QuaxTrip, you will be presented with a dialog box instructing you to locate and select the Pd app (binary) on your computer.
 You will only need to do this the first time you run the patch.
-	1. macOS: The PD app is typically in the /Applications directory.
+	1. macOS: The Pd app is typically in the /Applications directory.
-	2 Windows: The PD app is typically in the /Program Files/Pd/bin  directory.
+	2 Windows: The Pd app is typically in the /Program Files/Pd/bin  directory.
 3. In the **Local** channel (top left corner of the patch):
 	1. The **Input Starting Channel** to reflect the first channel (or only channel, if mono) of incoming audio from your audio interface.
 	2. Set volume as appropriate.